Transforming An Iconic Building

 In August 2022, the Town entered into an agreement with Hale Resources, LLC to begin pre-development work for the 70,000 square feet of potential residential space in the building.
 In October 2022, the Bennington Select Board committed $2 million in local ARPA funding to the Benn High redevelopment.
 The Town’s ARPA funding will be used for the fit up of the Town spaces in the Benn High building.
 The primary goal of the Benn High Redevelopment project is to bring a historic building back to life with a vibrant mix of housing, commercial space (including childcare, office space, and social services), and community recreation facilities.

-The Benn High Redevelopment will increase the supply and quality of housing by creating 15 perpetually affordable housing units and 22 additional market-rate units.
+The Benn High Redevelopment will increase the supply and quality of housing by creating 17 perpetually affordable housing units and 22 additional market-rate units.
 It will also decrease the number of people experiencing homelessness by creating at least 3 units for those who have experienced homelessness.
 This project will create and retain jobs in the construction of the new housing units as well as in the social services that will be housed within the commercial and public spaces.

 It will strengthen the community and improve the quality of life by investing in a public facility that houses the Town’s Senior Center and Meals on Wheels programs, a recreation center with wellness programs for all ages, and a proposed childcare center.
 The Benn High redevelopment project aligns with the State of Vermont’s Strategic Plan goals of growing the economy, making Vermont more affordable, and protecting the vulnerable.
-If approved, the project is slated to begin construction in late 2023.
+If approved, the project is slated to begin construction in early 2024.

 The renovation of the building includes a new geothermal heating system and heat pumps that will lower energy costs and adapt to changing climate conditions.
 This is a transformational project in an underrepresented area that is within Bennington’s Designated Downtown and in an Opportunity Zone.
 We have a unique opportunity in the Benn High redevelopment to address multiple community needs for childcare, senior services, food security, recreation, and housing.
 The project will foster economic growth, facilitate and improve health outcomes and physical activity, and increase community connectedness.